Try our Professional Plan free for 5 days.

 The final point is particularly problematic for media companies, as they need to deal with dreaded variable costs.

-The short answer is digitalisation and automation.
+The short answer is digitalization and automation.

 This doesn't mean audio description writers and voice artists should be replaced by computers – far from it.